Wooler

-Wooler (/ˈwʊlə/ WUUL-ə) is a small town in Northumberland, England.
-It lies on the edge of the Northumberland National Park, near the Cheviot Hills.
+Wooler (/ˈwʊlə/ WUUL-ə) is a town in Northumberland, England on the edge of the Northumberland National Park, near the Cheviot Hills.
 It is a popular base for walkers and is referred to as the "Gateway to the Cheviots".
-As well as many shops and pubs, the town has a youth hostel, many hotels, and campsites.
-It lies on the St. Cuthbert's Way long-distance footpath between Melrose Abbey and Lindisfarne.
+As well as shops and public houses, the town has a youth hostel, hotels and campsites.
+It lies on the St Cuthbert's Way long-distance footpath between Melrose Abbey and Lindisfarne.

-The main A697 links the town with Morpeth and Coldstream on the Scottish Border.
+The main A697 road links the town with Morpeth and Coldstream in the Scottish Borders.
 Wooler has two schools; Wooler First School (including Little Acorns Nursery) and Glendale Community Middle School.
-The schools and nursery share a single campus on Brewery Road (from September 2015) providing education for children in the Glendale area from 2 years old to 13 years old.
+They share a single campus on Brewery Road providing education for children in the Glendale area from 2 years old to 13 years old.

-Close by to the west is Yeavering Bell, crowned by a large Iron Age fort, a stronghold of the Votadini.
+Close by to the west is Yeavering Bell, crowned by an Iron Age fort, a stronghold of the Votadini.
 The remnants of many stone huts can be seen on its summit, which is surrounded by a collapsed stone wall.
+At the northern base of the hill is the site of Yeavering (Ad Gefrin in Bede's Ecclesiastical History of the English People), which was the summer residence of the early Anglo-Saxon kings of Northumbria.

 History

-Wooler was not recorded in the Domesday Book, because when the book was written in 1086, northern Northumbria was not under Norman control.
-However, by 1107, at the time of the creation of the 1st Baron of Wooler, the settlement was described as "situated in an ill-cultivated country under the influence of vast mountains, from whence it is subject to impetuous rains".
+Wooler was not recorded in Domesday Book because in 1086 northern Northumbria was not under Norman control.
+By 1107, at the time of the creation of the 1st Baron Wooler, the settlement was described as "situated in an ill-cultivated country under the influence of vast mountains, from whence it is subject to impetuous rains".
 Wooler subsequently enjoyed a period of prosperity and with its expansion it was granted a licence in 1199 to hold a market every Thursday.
-The St. Mary Magdalene Hospital was established around 1288.
+St Mary Magdalene Hospital was established around 1288.

 Wooler is close to Humbleton Hill, the site of a severe Scottish defeat at the hands of Harry Hotspur in 1402.
-This battle is referred to at the beginning of William Shakespeare's play Henry IV, Part 1 – of which Hotspur is the dashing hero.
+The battle is referred to at the beginning of William Shakespeare's play Henry IV, Part 1 – of which Hotspur is the dashing hero.

-After the Dissolution of the Monasteries, the patronage and tithe income from the parish church passed from the Bishop of Durham to the Earl of Tankerville.
+After the Dissolution of the Monasteries the patronage and tithe income from the parish church passed from the Bishop of Durham to the Earl of Tankerville.

-Wooler also used to have a drill hall that was the local "picture house" which children were evacuated to in World War II.
-There also used to be a fountain situated at the top of Church Street in the town.

 Alexander Dalziel of Wooler (1781–1832) was the father of the celebrated Dalziel Brothers.
-Seven of his eight children were artists, and became celebrated wood-engravers in London.
+Seven of his eight children were artists and became celebrated wood-engravers in London.
 Their sister Margaret was also a wood-engraver.

+There was once a fountain at the top of Church Street.
 Between 1887 and 1965 the town was served by Wooler railway station on the Alnwick to Cornhill Branch.

+Wooler formerly had a drill hall, which was also used as a picture house.
+Children were evacuated to Wooler in World War II.
+During the war the area played an important role in military training, including RAF Milfield.
+A wartime ordnance depot on Scotts Park in Wooler led to the discovery in 2025 of 177 practice bombs buried under the children's playground in the park.